agourlay/cornichon/cornichon-docs/docs/property-based-testing.md

 Now that we have a better understanding of the concepts and their semantics, it is time to dive into some concrete examples!

-Having `cornichon-check` freely explore the `transitions` of a `model` can create some interesting configurations.
+Having `cornichon` freely explore the `transitions` of a `model` can create some interesting configurations.

 #### Turnstile